DJRumble/HOW_TO_USE_GIT/README.md

 10) Push content
 .. **git push -u origin master**

-At any point use 'git status' to check the status of the repo you are in.
+At any point use '**git status**' to check the status of the repo you are in.